TopG85/Safeguarding/README.md

 **Acceptance Criteria:**
 - Website uses child-friendly language and visuals.
-- Anonymous reporting form is functional and easy to use.
+- The anonymous reporting form is functional and easy to use.
 - Helpline contact details are accessible on every page.
 - Information about abuse is presented in an age-appropriate manner.